commonhaus/commonhaus.github.io/CONTRIBUTING.md

         - `index.page.js` - parses all json files in the directory, and creates a page and an svg for each vote result.
 - `_config.ts` - Lume site config (static site generation)
 - `deno.json` - Deno dependency and task configuration (akin to package.json)
+- `vite.config.mjs` - Vite configuration used to build and watch Svelte files for the Membership UI

 ### Weird things

-- **Foundation pages** have to render properly in both the original repository (and in pdfs) and on the website.
+- **Foundation pages** ('site/foundation') have to render properly in both the original repository (and in pdfs) and on the website.
 That means, some weirdness.
     - `bylaws.vto` and `foundation.vto` both assume the content already contains the h1/title (which these pages do).
     - `_includes/foundation.json` is generated/updated with the last modified information for the foundation repository.
     - `_includes/foundation.yml` is hand-tended to specify the pages from the foundation repository that should be included in the website (and to specify the URL they should use and provide a meta description, etc.).